 Another scenic drive, and actually about 80 miles south of Redwood National Park, is the Avenue of the Giants.
 This is a 31 mile north-south route that spans an old portion of Highway 101 within Humboldt Redwoods State Park.

 There are a number of tourist attractions along this drive, include two drive through trees and a house built into the trunk of a tree.
 There are also some cafes and art galleries along this route that showcase art made from the redwoods.

 Hike Lady Bird Johnson Grove

 Have you had a chance to experience Redwood National Park?
-Share your favorite memories in the comments below.
+Share your favorite memories of the Redwoods with kids in the comments below.

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.